 16. The Noahide Covenant

-The human race consists of two distinct religious groups, each of which is to serve G-d in accordance with His expressed will.
-The first group, the Jews, are to study and observe the Torah, their Code of Law, and their other holy books.
+The human race consists of two distinct religious groups, they are each to serve G-d in accordance with His expressed Will.
+The first group, the Jews, are to study and observe the Torah, their Code of Law, and their other holy Books.

-The second group, the non--Jews, also have a code of law.
-This legal system is based on G-d's six commands to Adam and the additional prohibition He imposed on Noah.
+The second group, the non-Jews, also have their Code of Law.
+This legal system is based on G-d's six commands to Adam, and the additional prohibition that He imposed on Noah.

 Since these seven laws are included in the Torah (some paralleling the Ten Commandments), they are to be observed by Jews as well.
 They consist of one positive command and six negative commands:

 Appoint yourselves judges and officers in all your gates, which the L-rd, your G-d, gives you, tribe by tribe; and they shall judge the people with righteous judgment.

 2) Do not blaspheme:

 Anyone who curses his G-d shall bear his sin.